Larry G. Rooks, MD

 Old Town, Florida 32680

-After receiving his B.A. from Florida Southern College and before receiving his M.D. from the University Of Florida College Of Medicine, Dr. Rooks studied Social Ethics at Boston University and Pre-Medicine at the University of Massachusetts.
+After receiving his Bachelor of Arts from Florida Southern College and before receiving his medical degree from the University of Florida College of Medicine.
+Dr. Larry G. Rooks studied Social Ethics at Boston University and Pre-Medicine at the University of Massachusetts.
 He worked as a veterinary assistant before deciding to matriculate into medical school.
 During his time is medical school, he worked as a laboratory technologist in the Department of Neonatology at the University of Florida.
-Dr. Rooks is now an Associate Professor at the Family Medicine at Old Town clinic as well as the Director of the Rural Health Program.
+Dr. Rooks is now an associate professor at the UF Health Family Medicine – Old Town clinic as well as the director of the Rural Health Program.

 |BA||Florida Southern College